cenfun/open-store/README.md

 # open-store
-open-store is promised store implemented with IndexedDB.
+open-store is promised store implemented with indexedDB

 ## Install
 ```sh